 TS: What inspired you to become a lawyer?
 And what did you do prior to becoming a lawyer?

-TS: How did you become involved in the ABA?
+TS: How did you become involved with the ABA?

-TS: What is the benefit of a new lawyer becoming active in the ABA?
+TS: What is the benefit of a new lawyer becoming active with the ABA?

 TS: What early career practices led to your success?

 Kilpatrick: When I first started my legal career, I tried to ask as many questions as I could and engaged experienced attorneys in conversation about the issues in our cases.
 While I did a lot of research and writing and took a lot of depositions, I gained a greater depth of knowledge and fresh perspectives on my cases by discussing the issues with attorneys who had been practicing longer than I had.
 That also ended up helping me in an unexpected way: once I’d had those discussions, the more experienced lawyers were more interested in working with me because they knew how involved I was in the workup of the cases.

 TS: What challenges you the most?

 Kilpatrick: The most challenging aspect of the practice of law is that you’re never really done.
 My litigation practice has kept me on my toes for the past 18 years.
 Even when a case is resolved, I still think about what went well and how I can improve in the future.
 And as a single mom, juggling the demands of a law practice with raising my son is a daily challenge, but it’s one I’m happy to meet.

 Kilpatrick: I’m most satisfied when I get to work on challenging cases and can collaborate with other smart lawyers who are willing to use their knowledge, skills, and creativity to get the best results.

 - Don’t be so intimidated by experienced lawyers that you’re afraid to ask them questions.
 They were new lawyers once, too.
 Asking thoughtful questions can help you build relationships with more experienced members of the bar.